-"Turnaround ADR proceeding" (presided by the Japanese Association of Turnaround Professionals) is an independent out-of-court debt restructuring procedure to be pursued among financially distressed companies and their financial creditors.
-Under such proceeding, however, a debt rescheduling or reduction plan shall be valid only if it is consented to by all the relevant creditors.
+A "turnaround ADR proceeding" (presided over by the Japanese Association of Turnaround Professionals) is an independent out-of-court debt restructuring procedure to be pursued among financially distressed companies and their financial creditors.
+Under such informal proceeding, however, a debt rescheduling or reduction plan shall be valid only if it is consented to by all the relevant creditors.

-5.6 Please briefly describe the liabilities of directors (if any) for continuing to trade whilst a company is in financial difficulties in Japan.
+5.6 Please briefly describe the liabilities of directors (if any) for continuing to trade whilst a company is in financial difficulties in your jurisdiction.